 We would like to make our contribution to slowing down the spread of the disease.
 For this reason, EBS University has been offering all courses in the form of interactive video or audio conferences using e-learning platforms since 16 March.

-At the start of the new semester, the teaching concept will be enhanced by a hybrid study model (a combination of face-to-face learning and online teaching).
+At the start of the new semester, the teaching concept was enhanced by a hybrid study model (a combination of face-to-face learning and online teaching).
 Two variations of online lectures will be offered:

 All face-to-face lectures will be streamed live, meaning that students can attend either way.
 To keep lecture groups as small as possible and to comply with physical distancing and other hygiene rules, our students will switch between face-to-face lectures and live broadcasts.